 If you want to attach a file you generated during the build, add this Step after the Step that generates the file or makes it available.
 Otherwise it can be at any point

 Deploy directory or file pathinput of the Step to the path of the file you want to deploy.
 An example in yaml format:

 - deploy-to-bitrise-io: inputs: - deploy_path: "/var/log/system.log"

-That’s all, your next build will attach your file - in our example, the OS X system log file to your build - you’ll see it at the top of the Build’s page.
+That’s it!
+Your next build will attach your file - in our example, the OS X system log file - to your build and you will see on the Build’s page.